LSnyd/PartSegmentationToolbox/README.md

 This script creates 4 vertex groups and maps 4 different colors to the group.
 If you want to create a segmentation with more classes, alter the script accordingly.

 ### Perform a manual segmentation
-For the manual segmentation please refer to my medium article here.
+For the manual segmentation please refer to my Medium article [here](https://medium.com/@lisa_81193/how-to-perform-a-3d-segmentation-in-blender-2-82-d87300305f3f).

 ### Extract labels from the manual segmentation (.eseg file)
 In order to extract the edge labels from the manual segmentation insert the content of extract_edge_labels.py into the Blender Python Console after performing the manual segmentation.